crgubanic/personalities/README.md

 ### Add a Custom Background

-Place a `background.png` image in the root directory.
+Place a `background.webp` image in the root directory.
 If no image is found, the app uses a beautiful purple gradient by default.

 ### Create Custom Personalities